Evgenk2020/chlorophyll-linux/readme.md

   </a>
 </p>

-# Chlorophyll A and B maintenanc
+# Chlorophyll A and B maintenance

 Lab utility for determining the maintenance of chlorophylls A and B in plant material